PART OF THE COMPULSORY LEVEL II PATHWAY FOR THOSE WANTING TO ACHIEVE A DIPLOMA IN OSTEOPATHIC APPROACH TO THE CANINE PATIENT.

 - Adaptations of osteopathic models of to enhance your approach to canine practice

 - Application of these principles/concepts and their importance to enhance your canine case history taking

 - How to utilise these concepts and models to enhance your creation of high quality and effective treatment and management protocols

 - MSK case based application of these concepts, principles and models.

 Those who successfully complete this module will be awarded a digital AOI Certificate of Completion.
-Students who go on to complete ALL modules of Level II successfully, will be issued with a Osteopathic Approach to the Canine Patient – Level II – Certificate from the European School of Osteopathy.
+Students who go on to complete ALL compulsory modules of Level II successfully, will be issued with a Level II Diploma in Osteopathic Approach to the Canine Patient internally validated by European School of Osteopathy.

 We are happy to take national and international students but all students MUST be proficient in all aspects of the English language (both written and spoken), so as to ensure that you can make the most of the course and its contents.
 The AOI will not be held responsible for any language challenges that arise and no refunds will be made on these grounds.